Trafficking Risk in Sub-Saharan African Supply Chains

 LEVEL OF NATIONAL ECONOMIC DEVELOPMENT

-The United Nations Human Development Index (UN HDI) places Ethiopia in the low human development category, ranking the country 173 out of 189 countries in 2017, with an index score of 0.463, an increase from 0.283 in 2000.[48]
+The United Nations Human Development Index (UN HDI) places Ethiopia in the low human development category, ranking the country 175 out of 191 countries in 2022, with an index score of 0.498, a 73.5 percent increase from 0.283 in 2000.[64]

 LEVEL AND EXTENT OF POVERTY

-Ethiopia has a high level of poverty, with 83.8 percent of the population determined to be living in “multidimensional” poverty according to the United Nations.
-When adjusted for inequality, the Human Development Index Score falls to 0.331, a loss of 28.4 percent.
-This demonstrates a higher degree of inequality within the country than noted in the country index score.[49]
+Ethiopia has a high level of poverty, with 88.2 percent of the population determined to be living in “multidimensional” poverty according to the United Nations in 2016.[65]
+When adjusted for inequality, the Human Development Index Score falls to 0.363, a loss of 27 percent.
+This demonstrates a higher degree of inequality within the country than noted in other sub-Saharan African countries.[66]

 DEGREE OF GENDER INEQUALITY

-Ethiopia is ranked 117 out of 149 on the 2018 Global Gender Gap Index, indicating a sizeable gender gap.[50]
+Ethiopia was ranked as 75 out of 146 on the 2023 Global Gender Gap Index, indicating a sizeable improvement from 2016, when it was ranked as 109th.[67]

 On a federal and regional level, laws support women’s ability to lease government land and inherit property acquired through marriage.
 In practice, however, women who are separated or widowed are reportedly likely to lose their house and property.
 Under the traditional customs of most regions, land is reportedly passed on to sons.[52]

-Women are reportedly disadvantaged in employment, in part due to attaining lower educational levels on average than men and the traditional belief that women should focus on being mothers and wives, although the law prohibits discrimination based on gender with respect to occupation and employment.[53]
-Equal pay for equal work is not mandated.[54]
+Women are reportedly disadvantaged in employment, in part due to attaining lower educational levels on average than men, although the law prohibits discrimination based on gender with respect to occupation and employment.[70]
+Although the constitution provides the right of women workers to equal pay for comparable work, the Central Statistical Agency reported that women earn only around 63 percent of salary earned by men in similar work.[71]

 LANDLESSNESS AND DISPOSSESSION

-According to the U.S. Department of State, private land ownership does not exist and the government “retains the right to expropriate land for the common good,” which it defines to include expropriation for commercial farms, industrial zones and infrastructure development.”[58]
+As of October 2022, the IOM’s Displacement Tracking Matrix calculated that there were approximately 2.1 million IDs.
+73] According to the U.S. Department of State, private land ownership does not exist and the government “retains the right to expropriate land for the “common good,” which it defines to include expropriation for commercial farms, industrial zones, and infrastructure development.”[74]

 ENVIRONMENTAL FACTORS

-Rural areas in several regions of the country have been reported to be vulnerable to recurring droughts.[60]
-The CIA has described drought as a main factor driving Ethiopia’s internal and external migration since the 1960s.[61]
-In 2015, for example, droughts and floods led to the displacement of approximately 585,540 displaced people.[62]
-Deforestation, overgrazing, soil erosion, desertification, and poor water resource management are additional ongoing environmental concerns that may present livelihood challenges, particularly for rural populations.
-[63] Locusts, in particular, have been a challenge in recent years; one of the indirect consequence of climate change for Ethiopia has been a surge of locust swarms.
-Locus have the potential to destroy many of the crops the country is reliant on and leave millions hungry.[64]
+Rural areas in several regions of the country have been reported to be vulnerable to recurring droughts.[75]
+The Central Intelligence Agency has described drought as a main factor driving Ethiopia’s internal and external migration since the 1960s.[76]
+The IOM concluded that conflict remained the primary reason for displacement in 2022, followed by drought, flooding, and social tensions.
+[77] Deforestation, overgrazing, soil erosion, desertification, and poor water resource management are additional ongoing environmental concerns that may present livelihood challenges, particularly for rural populations.
+[78]

 Documented Trafficking and Trafficking Risk in Key Commodity Supply Chains